 · Partial Surrogacy: This is also known as straight or traditional surrogacy and involves fertilising the surrogate’s egg with the intended father’s sperm.
 As a result, the surrogate will be the biological mother of the child.
 This can be done via Intrauterine Insemination (IUI) or IVF depending on the fertility assessment.

-· Full Surrogacy: This is also known as host or gestational surrogacy and is when the donor eggs are used for conception.
+· Full Surrogacy: This is also known as host or gestational surrogacy and is when the donor eggs are used for conceiving a child.
 This means there is no genetic connection between the baby and the surrogate.
 Full surrogacy will always need to be done via IVF.

 Decide which partner will provide the sperm

 Decide on the eggs you will use.
-If you want to do full surrogacy, you will need to source some donor eggs, such as from TFP Fertility’s Donor Bank
+If you want to do full surrogacy, you will need to find a source for some donor eggs, such as from TFP Fertility’s Donor Bank

 Get counselling and legal advice for you, your partner and your surrogate